Meda Station

 The property was acquired by the Emanuel brothers after 1897; the Emanuels were in business with Pearse and together they owned some 795000 acre of leases in the Kimberley.
 In 1908 all of the squatters were under fire as being part of a "meat ring", a virtual monopoly of the meat trade in Western Australia.

 Meda experienced a heavy rainfall event in 1914 with 9 in of rain recorded in one fall.
-Widespread flooding followed with miles of fencing being washed away at Meda.
+Widespread flooding washed away miles of fencing at Meda.
 The following year the property was carrying approximately 33,000 head of cattle.

 In 1943 the station manager, Gordon Harold Smith, was killed at Meda while mustering cattle.
 His horse fell and Smith received fatal injuries as a result.
 Heavy rainfall was again recorded in 1945 with another 9 in downpour, which arrived shortly after a dry spell.

 In the 1970s approximately 2000 ha from the station were excised by the Lands Department of Western Australia.
 The land was to be regenerated following land degradation from overstocking.
 In 1978 the Institute of Ecotechnics acquired the lease known as Birdwood Downs, commencing land care work and offering tourist accommodation shortly afterwards.